 In 1 Kings, Solomon is chosen to build God’s temple and he spares no expense.
 Cedar, gold, and precious stones are the building blocks, and they are used in quantities beyond imagination.
-An entire three chapters are taken to describe the intricate labor that went into constructing the temple in all its exquisite detail (first mention of the gourds is in 1 Kings 6:18-22), and then Solomon dedicates the temple:
+An entire three chapters are taken to describe the intricate labor that went into constructing the temple in all its exquisite detail (gilded gourds mentioned first in 1 Kings 6:18-22).
+Then Solomon dedicates the temple:

 “It was in the desire of my father David to build a temple for the name of Yahweh, the God of Israel.
-But the Lord said to my father David…’you are not the one to build it; instead, your son, your own offspring, will build it for My name.’ “ (1 Kings 8:17-19
+But the Lord said to my father David…’you are not the one to build it; instead, your son, your own offspring, will build it for My name.'”1 Kings 8:17-19

-“But now Jesus, our High Priest, has been given a ministry that is far superior to the old priesthood, for he is the one who mediates for us a far better covenant with God, based on better promises.”
-(Hebrews 8:6
+“But now Jesus, our High Priest, has been given a ministry that is far superior to the old priesthood, for he is the one who mediates for us a far better covenant with God, based on better promises.”Hebrews 8:6

-There is a fountain filled with blood
+There is a fountain filled with blood-William Cowper

 Drawn from Immanuel’s veins